blessedeternal/blessedeternal/README.md

 all skins linked to **blessedeternal** on github
 i don't always have chat visible. whisp if needed
 ## dni
-d/a/irls, proshippers, minors
+proshippers, minors
 in discourse often, anti-neoprns
 dsmp/south park/vivziepop/etc fans
+pls do not talk to me abt ur delusions ty
 please hide me first.